Man booked in deadly police chase has links to street-racing group that caused traffic mayhem Saturday

 Trending News

+Rogers' social media is littered with references to the "Highway Demons," a car group that claimed responsibility online for stunts that shut down College Drive at I-10 Saturday night as hordes of drivers were leaving the packed concert at Tiger Stadium, which hosted more than 100,000 fans.

+Rogers wrote on social media, "I don't have my main phone if y'all tried to text me.
+Thank you to the ones that showed support.
+Y'all know me.
+But I'm home now.
+Just f***** up rn.
+And don't always believe the lies when the media puts out"

 Baton Rouge police said they're investigating videos which showed those reckless drivers and a crowd made up of seemingly hundreds of onlookers blocking traffic at various spots around the city.
+They believe Rogers was part of a racing group, but have been limited on releasing information connecting him to the College drive situation Saturday.

 More News